pabloinsente/sf_for_beh_ss/README.md

 ...
 ```

-You may need to use version control.
+...you may need to use version control.
 There are many version control systems around (Subversion, Mercurial, etc), but Git is the most popular by far.

 **What is Git**: Git is a version control software managing, tracking, and logging your code in your machine.
 Git is commonly used along with GitHub as hosting service.